-All proceeds from the sale of this book will go directly to three charity organisations that are described in the book and which are based in Africa and South East Asia.
+All proceeds from the sale of this book will go directly to three charity organisations concerned with empowering girls and women and improving the provision of education in Africa and South East Asia.
 Details about these organisations are given on the final page of the book.